nus-cs2103/website-base/admin/tp-pe-bug-triaging-guidelines-fragment.md

 <div id="how-to-prove-out-of-scope">

-* **How to prove that something is `response.NotInScope`**: In general, a flaw (e.g., a missing feature, a sub-optimal design of a feature, a known bug) can be considered `NotInScope` if rectifying it is less important (based on the value/effort considerations) than the work that has been done already (because it is fine to delay lower priority work until future iterations).<br>
+* **How to prove that something is `response.NotInScope`**: In general, a flaw (e.g., a missing feature, a suboptimal design of a feature, a known bug) can be considered `NotInScope` if rectifying it is less important (based on the value/effort considerations) than the work that has been done already (because it is fine to delay lower priority work until future iterations).<br>
   In addition, the following (at least one) need to be satisfied:
   * The UG specifies it as not supported or coming in a future version.
   * The user cannot attempt to use the missing feature or when the user does so, the software fails gracefully, possibly with a suitable error message i.e., the software should not crash.